memory125/magic-flutter/README.md

   * Flutter SDK
     * Download [Flutter SDK 1.0](https://storage.googleapis.com/flutter_infra/releases/stable/windows/flutter_windows_v1.0.0-stable.zip).
-    * Extract the zip file and place the contained flutter in the desired installation location for the Flutter SDK (eg. `C:\src\flutter`; do not install Flutter in a directory like `C:\Program Files\ that requires elevated privileges`).
+    * Extract the zip file and place the contained flutter in the desired installation location for the Flutter SDK (eg. `C:\src\flutter`; do not install Flutter in a directory like `C:\Program Files\' that requires elevated privileges).
     * Locate the file `flutter_console.bat` inside the flutter directory.
 Start it by double-clicking.
     * Add the full path to `flutter\bin` using to `PATH`under User variable.
   * Android Studio